dbmrq/vim-ditto/README.md

 ## Mappings

+#### `<Plug>Ditto`

+Call Ditto for the current selection (in visual mode) or operator movement (in normal mode).

 #### `<Plug>DittoNext` and `<Plug>DittoPrev`

 Map a couple of keys to these plugs and you will be able to jump to the next and previous highlighted words as if they were spelling mistakes or search results.

 #### `<Plug>DittoGood` and `<Plug>DittoBad`

-If you run Ditton on a big file, soon you will find a few words that you think it's ok to repeat (like "suspicious", say it out loud, it' such a great word).
+If you run DittoOn on a big file, soon you will find a few words that you think it's ok to repeat.

 Use these plugs to ignore or stop ignoring the word under the cursor.